Health Conditions That Affect Sleep Quality

 Can OCD make it hard to sleep?

-Circular, repeated thoughts, fixations, and compulsive rituals can make the simple act of sleeping into a mission.
+Circular, repeated thoughts, fixations, and compulsive rituals can turn the simple act of sleeping into a mission.
 You stay up late at night.
 Even when you go to bed, you stay up without winking a bit.
 And when you sleep, you wake up multiple times.
 The more you try, the more elusive sleep becomes.

-Does sleep hygeine help insomnia?
+Does sleep hygiene help with insomnia?

 However, when it comes to depression, things might not be as simple as they seem.
 Depression, in fact, is bi-directional in nature.

 Insomnia causes depression, and depression can cause insomnia.
-But at the same time, everybody is grappling with it.

-And when people are depressed, their sleeping patterns can go either way - they will sleep a lot or not at all.
-Oversleeping or Narcolepsy is one of the earliest signs of depression, even before insomnia becomes a part of it.
-Considering it as a mental illness should not make you feel awkward, instead, it will give you the courage to address the said underlying mental disorder conjured up by your mind and your circumstances.
+And when people are depressed, their sleeping patterns can go either way - they will sleep a lot or not at all.Oversleeping, or narcolepsy, is one of the earliest signs of depression, even before insomnia becomes a part of it.
+Considering it a mental illness should not make you feel awkward; instead, it will give you the courage to address the underlying mental disorder conjured up by your mind and your circumstances.

 Can depression be cured?

 Depressed souls between us need proper medication and a life that supports them.
 Once they start feeling good about themselves, the sleep problem goes away.
-Those, who might not be in the clinical depression category, can try deep breathing exercises, yoga, and other visualization techniques to help them sleep.
+Those who might not be in the clinical depression category can try deep breathing exercises, yoga, and other visualization techniques to help them sleep.
 And it is the same with other mental health issues.

 What do age-related problems do to our minds and rest time?